Getting Ready for Camp

 Helpful ways to prepare:

-Practise short overnight stays with friends or relatives
+Practice short overnight stays with friends or relatives

-Look through photos of camp together or arrange a camp tour
+Look through photos of camp together or arrange a camp tour - you can even book a weekend at camp together during one of our Holiday Camps

 Help your child plan what to do if they feel homesick (talk to a counsellor, write a letter, spend time with cabin-mates)